If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 If your goods are valued at more than $1,000 and are not exempt-entry, you’ll need to:

-All New Zealand exporters require both a client code and a supplier code.
+All New Zealand exporters require a client code.

 Some export items might need specific permits and clearances depending on the types of goods they are and where they’re being exported to.